-BigCi is a large 8-acre property in the town of Bilpin right on the doorstep of Wollemi National Park, in the World Heritage listed Greater Blue Mountains, one of the world’s biodiversity and geodiversity hotspots.
+Bilpin international ground for Creative initiatives (BigCi) is an artist residency located on a large 8-acre property in the town of Bilpin, right on the doorstep of Wollemi National Park, in the World Heritage-listed Greater Blue Mountains, one of the world’s biodiversity and geodiversity hotspots.

 The natural landscape of BigCi provides a unique venue for staging a wide variety of creative events in the strikingly beautiful environment of rocks, native plants, flowers, trees, dams and creeks.